Lone Star Sadness: Horns, Aggies form Axis of Underachievers

 The Aggies escaped the Big 12 to be rid of Texas and moved to the toughest neighborhood in college football — the SEC West — to take up residence in the middle of the pack.

-This is Year 3 of Fisher’s tenure.
-With that contract, he should have plenty more opportunities to beat his old boss, Alabama coach Nick Saban.
-Fisher is 0-4 against Saban, who improved to 20-0 versus his former assistants.
+With that contract, Fisher should have plenty more opportunities to beat his old boss, Alabama coach Nick Saban.
+Fisher is 0-4 overall against Saban, who improved to 20-0 versus his former assistants.

 Maybe this 10-game all-SEC season turns into a breakthrough of sorts for Fisher’s Aggies.
 It won’t get any tougher than Saturday in Tuscaloosa, futilely chasing Alabama star Jaylen Waddle.

 Maybe Herman’s Longhorns rebound to win a Big 12 that looks very winnable.
-No. 17 Oklahoma State is currently the conference’s only unbeaten team, and Texas faces No. 18 Oklahoma next week.
+No. 17 Oklahoma State is currently the conference’s only unbeaten team.
+Texas faces No. 18 Oklahoma next week, with the Sooners riding their first regular-season losing streak since 1999.

 For now, though, Texas and Texas A&M continue to prove the old adage that money can’t buy happiness.

-After the game Lance remained noncommittal about his future, but it’s hard to imagine why the third-year sophomore would play another game for the school that also produced Philadelphia Eagles quarterback Carson Wentz.
+Iowa State is 7-7 in its last 14 games against ranked teams, a small miracle given the Cyclones’ history.
+Campbell now has two of Iowa State’s seven victories in 85 meetings and the Cyclones’ first win at home against the Sooners in 60 years.

-He’s no Trevor Lawrence as a prospect, but maybe Lance can challenge Ohio State’s Justin Fields to be the second quarterback selected.
+Point to the opening loss to Louisiana and scoff if you want, but Campbell is doing things at Iowa State that simply aren’t supposed to happen.

-AROUND THE COUNTRY: North Carolina State has been the hardest team to figure out so far.
-The Wolfpack have won a wild-high scoring game against Wake Forest, been crushed by a short-handed Virginia Tech team and then for its first road victory against a ranked team since 2017. … Mississippi has a chance to be the country’s most entertaining team.
-Coach Lane Kiffin got his first victory with Ole Miss, knocking off .
-Kiffin’s offense is potent, but a week after allowing more than 400 yards passing to Florida, the Rebels gave up 408 rushing to the Wildcats. … wasn’t what No. 25 Memphis wanted but after being out of action for nearly a month because of a COVID-19 outbreak, the effort was pretty good. … South Carolina might be the school most likely to figure out a way to buy out its coach during a pandemic.
+AROUND THE COUNTRY: No. 4 Georgia reminded everyone it has one of the four most talented rosters in the country and that will be enough to treat most opponents the way the Bulldogs . … The penalties finally caught up to No. 11 UCF.
+After getting flagged 27 times in the first two games, the Knights got hit with 18 more and for a second straight season.
+UCF’s 21-game home winning streak was also snapped. … The Trey Lance showcase game worked out OK for North Dakota State and the possible first-round NFL draft pick.
+The Bison stretched their winning streak to 38 games and Lance was solid enough to do no harm to his draft stock. … North Carolina State has been hard to figure out so far.
+The Wolfpack for their first road victory against a ranked team since 2017. … Mississippi under Lane Kiffin has a chance to be the country’s most entertaining team, with a potent offense and no defense. … wasn’t what No. 25 Memphis wanted but after being out of action for nearly a month because of a COVID-19 outbreak, the effort was pretty good. … South Carolina might be the school most likely to figure out a way to buy out its coach during a pandemic.
 The Gamecocks are 0-2 after and coach Will Muschamp is 26-27 in his fifth season.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/